marianobarrios/tls-channel/README.md

     .build();
 ```

-Then an additional exception type is used to communicate that a task is ready to run, `NeedsTaskException`:
+An exception ([NeedsTaskException](https://oss.sonatype.org/service/local/repositories/releases/archive/com/github/marianobarrios/tls-channel/0.1.0-RC1/tls-channel-0.1.0-RC1-javadoc.jar/!/index.html)) is then used to communicate that a task is ready to run.
+(Using an exception is needed for the same reasons explained in the previous section):

 ```java
 try {